 The Rt.
 Rev. Phoebe Roaf, a lifelong Episcopalian, grew up in Pine Bluff, Arkansas.
 Following her work as a public policy analyst and an attorney, she was ordained in the Diocese of Louisiana.
 She served as associate rector of Trinity Episcopal Church in New Orleans and rector of St. Philip’s Episcopal Church in Richmond, Virginia, prior to her ordination and consecration as the fourth Bishop of West Tennessee on May 4, 2019.
 Roaf graduated from Virginia Theological Seminary in 2008 and currently serves as vice-chair of their Board of Trustees.
 She enjoys reading, taking long walks, listening to live music, and spending time with family and friends.

-The 2021 Alumni Lectures & Homecoming will take place on Sept.
+The 2021 Alumni Lectures & Homecoming took place on Sept.
 28–30.
-The guest lecturers are the Rt.
+The guest lecturers were the Rt.
 Rev. Phoebe Roaf, bishop of the Diocese of West Tennessee, the Rt.
 Rev. Jennifer Baskerville-Burrows, bishop of the Diocese of Indianapolis, and the Rt.
 Rev. Eugene Taylor Sutton, bishop of the Diocese of Maryland.

 The Rt.
 Rev. Jennifer Baskerville-Burrows

 The Language of Dismantling White Supremacy: Intentional Words for Intentional Witness